Agostino Agostini

 Agostino Agostini (died 20 September 1569) was a Renaissance era singer, composer and priest of Ferrara mostly active in the 1540s.
 He was a mansionary chaplain at the San Giorgio Cathedral in Ferrera, and his illegitimate son (sometimes listed as his nephew) was composer Lodovico Agostini, noted for publications of enigmatic canons.

-It has been suggested that don Ludovico Agostini (1534-1590) was probably the nephew of Agostino.
+It has been suggested that don Lodovico Agostini (1534-1590) was probably the nephew of Agostino.